ggordham/ora-presentations/oci-net-ORAPUB/README.md

 This could easily be expanded if you want additioanl compartments for production vs non-production or to split things out by application such as ERP vs a web application.

 ### network

+The basic design is four networks that have spcific access to the internet and each other.

 ![Alt text](./network-diagram.jpg)